garagehive/garagehive.github.io/docs/garagehive-onlinebooking-service-packages.md

    ![](media/garagehive-onlinebooking-service-packages4.png)

-2. Select the **OB Customer Instructions** FastTab under the **Online Booking** FastTab and enter the instruction to prompt the customer on what they require on their Estimate, for example, *'When was it done last time?
-Do you have any tuning done?'* This assists in providing an estimate to the customer.
+2. Select the **OB Customer Instructions** FastTab under the **Online Booking** FastTab and enter the instruction to prompt the customer on what they require on their Estimate, for example, *'When was it done last time?'* This assists in providing an estimate to the customer.

    ![](media/garagehive-onlinebooking-service-packages8.gif)